Shah Rukn-e-Alam Colony

 Shah Rukn-e-Alam Colony is one of the autonomous towns of the city of Multan in the Punjab province of Pakistan.
 It was established in 1984 by Multan Development Authority.

 Location

 Shah Rukn-e-Alam Colony was developed in Multan, and is connected to Masoom Shah Road and Bypass Road.
 It is a self-income scheme of Multan Development Authority.
-It was established in 1984.

 Phases

 All the 8,490 residential plots have been disposed off.
 Development work including water supply, sewerage and roads has been completed.